coderefinery/hpc-containers/content/container_images.rst

    - Apptainer images are a single image layer which is stored in a .sif-file.
    - When built from traditional image, Apptainer images squash all layers to a single one.
    - Apptainer images are built from definition file (.def).
-   - Apptainer images are transferred as normal files
+   - Apptainer images are transferred as normal files.

 Building images